containrrr/watchtower/docs/lifecycle-hooks.md

 The timeout for all lifecycle commands is 60 seconds.
 After that, a timeout will occur, forcing Watchtower to continue the update loop.

-#### Pre-update timeouts
+#### Pre- or Post-update timeouts

-For the `pre-update` lifecycle command, it is possible to override this timeout to allow the script to finish before forcefully killing it.
-This is done by adding the label `com.centurylinklabs.watchtower.lifecycle.pre-update-timeout` followed by the timeout expressed in minutes.
+For the `pre-update` or `post-update` lifecycle command, it is possible to override this timeout to allow the script to finish before forcefully killing it.
+This is done by adding the label `com.centurylinklabs.watchtower.lifecycle.pre-update-timeout` or post-update-timeout respectively followed by the timeout expressed in minutes.

 If the label value is explicitly set to `0`, the timeout will be disabled.